-An Airport Operator Security Programme must be produced and developed for each Airport within the Republic of Guyana.
+An Airport Operator Security Programme must be produced and developed for each Airport within Guyana.
 The programme shall be prepared by the aerodrome operator or security manager, coordinator or officer in consultation with all aerodrome users and endorsed, signed and dated by the Chief Executive Officer.